deckhouse/virtualization/docs/INSTALL.md

 ## Hardware and software requirements

-Hardware requirements for the virtualization module match the requirements for the [Deckhouse Kubernetes Platform](/products/kubernetes-platform/guides/production.html#resource-requirements), with an additional requirement: CPU virtualization support on the hosts where virtual machines will be launched.
+Hardware requirements for the virtualization module match the requirements for the [Deckhouse Platform](/products/kubernetes-platform/guides/production.html#resource-requirements) (DP), plus an additional requirement of CPU virtualization support on the hosts where virtual machines will be launched.

 ### Additional requirements for virtualization support